backstage/backstage/docs/features/software-catalog/external-integrations.md

 ### Supporting different metadata file formats

 Sometimes you might already have files in GitHub or some provider that Backstage already supports but the metadata format that you use is not the same as `catalog-info.yaml` files.
-In this case you can implement a custom parser that can read the files and convert them to the `Entity` format that Backstage expects, and it will integrate seamlessly into Catalog so that you can use things like the `GithubEntityProvider` to read these files.
+In this case you can implement a custom parser that can read the files and convert them on-the-fly to the `Entity` format that Backstage expects, and it will integrate seamlessly into Catalog so that you can use things like the `GithubEntityProvider` to read these files.

 What you will need to do is to provide a custom `CatalogProcessorParser` and provide that to `builder.setEntityDataParser`.